How to Charge an Apple TV Remote [All Types]

 Apple TV Remote Battery level

-By using this method, you can charge all the types of Apple TV remotes like Apple TV Remote Silver, Apple TV Siri Remote 1st Gen, and 2nd Gen. All the Apple TV remotes will have a lightning port at the bottom of the remote.
+By using this method, you can charge all types of Apple TV remotes like Apple TV Remote Silver, Apple TV Siri Remote 1st Gen, and 2nd Gen. All the Apple TV remotes will have a lightning port at the bottom of the remote.

 Frequently Asked Questions